 However, now if you own a property which you have lived in and you are ultimately leaving this to a direct descendant (albeit through your spouse or civil partner in the first instance) your estate will be entitled to an additional £100,000.00 which is also taxed at 0%.
 This is called the Residence Nil Rate Band (RNRB).
 For a detailed look at the RNRB and how this works please read day three of our 12 Tax Tips of Christmas due to be released on the 10th of December.

 This means that if you leave everything to your spouse or civil partner on your death, your entire estate is exempt from IHT.
 On the death of your spouse or civil partner, provided their will is structured correctly, their executors can transfer your NRB and RNRB and use their own NRB and RNRB giving their estate a total of £850,000.00 before IHT becomes chargeable at a rate of 40%.

 *This article assumes that you are domiciled in the England and Wales.
-If you are not, please contact our Private Client team who can provide you with advice specific to your circumstances.
+If you are not, please contact our Private Wealth team who can provide you with advice specific to your circumstances.